danemacmillan/vagrantshell/README.md

 Create a new directory in `sites`.
 Nginx will automatically pick up on it.
 A corresponding `/etc/hosts` entry should exist, otherwise the new directory will be inaccessible.
-For example, create a directory, `tests.vagrant.dev` or `foobar.dev` in `sites`, reload `nginx` (`/etc/init.d/nginx reload`), and edit the host's host file to include `192.168.80.80 foobar.dev`, and browse to it.
+For example, create a directory, `tests.vagrant.dev` or `foobar.dev` in `sites`, and edit the host's host file to include `192.168.80.80 foobar.dev`, then browse to it.
-Note that the directory name will be *exactly* what should be typed in a browser's address bar.
+**The directory name will be exactly what should be typed in a browser's address bar.**

 ### Post-provision